CDCgov/phdi-azure/docs/execution-guide.md

 # Execution Guide: How to run data through the Azure Starter Kit

+### Set up accounts prior to running data though the pipeline
+First, please confirm that you meet the following user requirements:
+1. Owner access to the Azure subscription where you would like to deploy the PHDI Starter Kit.
+1. A GitHub account with a verified email address.
+1. Access to create new repositories in the GitHub account or organization where your copy of this repository will be created.
+1. If you are planning to use an organization account, you must be able to authorize the GitHub CLI to interact with the organization.

+If you have not implemented the pipeline or do not meet one of the user requirements above, please follow the steps in this [Implementation Guide](https://github.com/CDCgov/phdi-azure/blob/main/docs/implementation-guide.md).

 ### Run an Hl7v2 vaccination message through the pipeline

 Now that the starter kit has been deployed, we can run some data through it!
 The `sample-data/` directory in your forked version of the repository contains some dummy VXU messages that can be used to test the success and failure modes of the ingestion pipeline.
 To start, let's use `VXU_single_messy_demo.hl7` file that has a single VXU message.
 The PID segment of this message (shown below) contains some dirty data: